doughahn/unofficial-opf-guides/docs/organized-play/PFS/pfs-benchmarks.md

 At this point, my martials have more than one weapon with which to solve problems, or they're prepared to just do big enough damage to fight through higher damage resistance/hardness (e.g. Power Attack or Rage).

-unless I hvae access to MAge Armor, my first puchase at level 5 is always an Armor Potency rune… even on my casters.
-A +1 AC can make a world of difference, beetween a crit that knocks oyu down and a hit.
+unless I hvae access to MAge Armor, my first purchase at level 5 is always an Armor Potency rune… even on my casters.
+A +1 AC can make a world of difference, between a crit that knocks oyu down and a hit.

 My casters also start investing in scrolls for utility — options include [resist energy](https://2e.aonprd.com/Spells.aspx?ID=256) (great against persistent damage), [glitterdust](https://2e.aonprd.com/Spells.aspx?ID=136)/[faerie fire](https://2e.aonprd.com/Spells.aspx?ID=107), [spider climb](https://2e.aonprd.com/Spells.aspx?ID=299) (deal with terrain), [Heal](https://2e.aonprd.com/Spells.aspx?ID=148)/[Soothe](http://2e.aonprd.com/Spells.aspx?ID=291), [Restoration](https://2e.aonprd.com/Spells.aspx?ID=258), [Water Walk](http://2e.aonprd.com/Spells.aspx?ID=371), and similar utility scrolls.
 This is a collection that will someday become a library of party-saving magic.
 I will often have a wand or two as well (for example, level 2 [Longstrider](https://2e.aonprd.com/Spells.aspx?ID=175) and [False Life](https://2e.aonprd.com/Spells.aspx?ID=108) provide all-day utility).